-Virunga Lodge To Open Dian Fossey Map Room By The Luxury Channel
+Virunga Lodge Has Opened The Dian Fossey Map Room By The Luxury Channel

-To commemorate the work and the 30th anniversary of the death of legendary conservationist Dian Fossey in 1985, and the 50th anniversary of the founding of Karisoke Research Centre by Fossey in 1967, Virunga Lodge in Rwanda has announced the opening of the Dian Fossey Map Room.
+To commemorate the work and the 30th anniversary of the death of legendary conservationist Dian Fossey in 1985, and the 50th anniversary of the founding of Karisoke Research Centre by Fossey in 1967, Virunga Lodge in Rwanda has opened the Dian Fossey Map Room.
 Facing the magical Virunga Volcanoes, the specially commissioned Map Room, designed in conjunction with Studio FH, will be an intimate space to share the legacy of Dian Fossey.

 Fossey was a pioneer primatologist who worked in the Virunga Volcanoes in Uganda, Democratic Republic of Congo, and finally in Rwanda from 1967 to 1985.
 She was killed thirty years ago at the Karisoke Research Centre in Rwanda.
 Her work was instrumental in understanding the lives of gorillas, helping understand how to protect them and setting up sensitive tourism to help try and preserve them for the future.
 She said of the Karisoke Research Centre in her best-selling book Gorillas In The Mist: “Little did I know then, that by setting up two small tents in the wilderness of the Virungas, I had launched the beginnings of what was to become an internationally-renowned research station eventually to be utilized by students and scientists from many countries.”